Journalism vs Mass Communication: Espousing the right subject domain

 Also Read: Why you should choose a Degree in Media Science?

 Mass Communication is a vast sector comprising of numerous branches.
 Aspirants can study subjects of their interest in mass communication.
 A wide range of graduate and postgraduate programmes in Mass Communication are available across leading educational institutions in the country.
-There are also specialized Diploma and Post Graduate diploma courses in mass communication offering lucrative job opportunities in both private and public sector.
+Specialized Diploma and Post Graduate diploma courses in mass communication also provide numerous lucrative job opportunities in both the private and public sectors.
 However a graduation in the respective fields is a requisite for the entry-level jobs.
-One can even find courses in convergent journalism, advertising and PR, print and TV journalism, film studies, broadcast journalism, radio and TV production etc. Those who pursue the research degress in mass communication can opt for a career as a academician or research analysts in the related areas.
-Various opportunities are available in commercial world, publishing houses, film industry, media industry, image management agencies and so on for these mass communication professionals.
+Courses in convergent journalism, advertising and PR, print and TV journalism, film studies, broadcast journalism, and radio/TV production are available.
+Research degrees in mass communication can lead to careers as academic or research analysts in related fields.
+There are job opportunities in various industries such as commercial, publishing, film, media, and image management agencies for mass communication professionals.

 Also Read: List of Media Science Colleges in Siliguri

 There are so many courses in journalism that an aspirant can pursue.
 It includes Bachelors’, Masters’ and even diploma courses.
 To become a journalist, aspirants should have atleast a graduation in journalism.
 Indepth awareness in political science, economics, and sociology will be really helpful in honing the talents of a journalist.
 They can seek out careers in print media like newspapers or journals as editors, reporters, proofreaders, feature writer and so on.
-Likewise, in the electronic modes of communication, they can get employed as production workers, broadcast journalist, presenters and so on.
+Similarly, individuals can secure employment in electronic modes of communication as production workers, broadcast journalists, presenters, and other related roles.

 admission open